 In days past when our grandmother wanted to make a cake, she would bake it from scratch with all the natural ingredients that were always stocked in her pantry.
 Today, we have ability to purchase a box of cornbread, pancake, or brownie mix in a convenient box.

-We have a tradeoff for using that convenience.
+We have a trade-off for using that convenience.
 The oils and additives listed are often hydrogenated and some are just plain unnecessary when producing a tasty snack for your family.

-This make-ahead pancake mix from Attainable Sustainable uses coconut sugar and sea salt as the basic ingredients.
+Attainable Sustainable’s pancake mix uses coconut sugar and sea salt as the basic ingredients.
 Coconut sugar has a lower glycemic index than regular sugar and has a natural taste like honey.
 You can substitute granulated sugar in the dry mix or leave the sugar out altogether and add honey when you incorporate the mix with the wet ingredients.

-This berry scone mix from Schneider Peeps is really adaptable.
+The berry scone mix from Schneider Peeps is really adaptable.
 You can use different pieces of dried fruit in place of the berries and lemon zest.
 To make this very shelf stable and easy, add 3 tablespoons of powdered milk to the mix and use ½ cup water when cooking.

 You’ll also like that this mix is broken into single batch portions, uses whole wheat flour, and is stored in the freezer for long-term shelf storage.
 Wheat flour will keep at least one year if stored this way.

 Our family likes all kinds of cornbread, from sweet to savory.
 Five Heart Home developed a recipe that is sweetened with honey and is adaptable so you can add as much or as little sweetener as you want.
 Adapt this recipe to suit your savory palate by adding chopped green chilies and corn kernels, or red pepper flakes and onion.